ajaykumar-hackwarts/Mobile-Application-Security/Encoding & Encryption.md

 3. 3DES(Triple DES) : Encrypts 3 times using DES make it stronger.
 4. Blowfish & Twofish

 **Asymmetric Encryption** : Uses two different key for encrypting and decrypting the data.
 Public key to encrypt and private key to decrypt.
 Slower but more secure.
-Example : RSA(Rivest–Shamir–Adleman).

-1.
+1. RSA(Rivest–Shamir–Adleman) : Widely used for secure data transmission.
+It is used for encrypting small messages or keys